 An economical way to discover Brussels' Art Nouveau

 With the Art Nouveau Pass, all of Brussels’ Art Nouveau gems are gathered together in one place!
-Economical and easy to use, this architectural pass opens the doors to three Art Nouveau sites of your choice over a six-month period.
-To extend the experience, it also offers discounts on various guided tours in Brussels.
+Economical and easy to use, this architectural pass opens the doors to three Art Nouveau sites of your choice over a nine-month period.
+To extend the experience, it also offers discounts on various guided tours in Brussels, Art Nouveau brasseries and shops.

 If you have any questions, please email us at email@example.com or call us on +32 (0)2 513 89 40.